grafana/mimir/docs/sources/reference-http-api/_index.md

 weight: 10000
 ---

-Cortex exposes an HTTP API for pushing and querying time series data, and operating the cluster itself.
+Grafana Mimir exposes an HTTP API that you can use to write and query time series data, and operate the cluster.

-For the sake of clarity, in this document we have grouped API endpoints by service, but keep in mind that they're exposed both when running Cortex in microservices and singly-binary mode:
+This document groups API endpoints by service.
+Note that the API endpoints are exposed when you run Grafana Mimir in microservices mode and monolithic mode:

-- **Microservices**: each service exposes its own endpoints
+- **Microservices mode**: Each service exposes its own endpoints.
-- **Single-binary**: the Cortex process exposes all API endpoints for the services running internally
+- **Monolithic mode**: The Grafana Mimir instance exposes all API endpoints.

 ## Endpoints